 “When you laugh, the world laughs with you; when you snore, you sleep alone.”

 Most of us spend up to one-third of our lives sleeping.
-Sleep is important to everyone, and a disrupted sleep due to snoring can be frustrating and annoying.
+Sleep is important to everyone, and a night of disrupted sleep due to snoring can be frustrating and annoying.
 Many snorers have tried to alleviate their problem with nasal sprays and strips, but they still find themselves regularly experiencing a restless night’s sleep, not to mention that of their bed partners.
 Their unsuccessful attempts often lead them to seek out a solution to their problem with cumbersome sleep appliances and/or extensive surgical treatments.

 Although effective in targeting the primary cause of snoring, throat surgeries or laser treatments of the palate are often associated with risks, complications, as well as pain.
 In addition to a very painful process, surgery downtime involves up to two weeks of recovery.
 Thankfully, Somnus Medical Technologies, Inc. (Sunnyvale, CA) developed somnoplasty, a low-power, low-temperature radiofrequency energy treatment used to volumetrically reduce the excess tissues of the uvula, soft palate, and nasal cavity to correct the cause of snoring and sleep apnea.
-If you have any questions regarding this procedure, please contact Dr. Persky in Encino, San Fernando Valley, or Thousand Oaks to schedule a consultation.
+If you have any questions regarding this procedure, please contact Dr. Persky in Encino, San Fernando Valley, or Thousand Oaks.

 Benefits of Somnoplasty